Accessibility for WBU Students

 |All classroom video captured||August 2020|

-The university has designated Dr. Patricia Ritschel-Trifilo as the Electronic and Information Resources (Err) Accessibility coordinator.
-If you cannot fully access the information on a particular page, please contact the is committed to making information resources developed, maintained, distributed and procured by our institution accessible to everyone, including those with disabilities for assistance.
+The university has designated Dr. Patricia Ritschel-Trifilo as the Electronic and Information Resources (EIR) Accessibility coordinator.
+If you cannot fully access the information on a particular page, please contact the coordinator for assistance.
+WBU is committed to making information resources developed, maintained, distributed and procured by our institution accessible to everyone, including those with disabilities for assistance.

 Patricia M. Ritschel-Trifilo, Ph.D